SchweizerischeBundesbahnen/api-principles/eventdriven/principles.md

 ## Security

-### `MUST` Secure Endpoints with Certificate or OAuth 2.0
+### `MUST` Secure Endpoints
-Every API endpoint (topic/queue) needs to be secured by a certificate or OAuth 2.0.
-A certificate or OAuth client secret is valid for exactly one endpoint and stage and differs between read and write accesses.
+Every API endpoint (topic/queue) needs to be secured by an appropriate authentication mechanism supported by the platform you'd like to use.

-In case of certificates, Client Certificate Authentication must be used.
-Consider also to use two-way SSL for the machine-to-machine communication.

-### `MUST` Distinguish between Infrastructure and Real Users
-Use certificates or infrastructure users for the connection between machines (e.g. to establish a topic connection) and forward the real users token (OAuth token) in the message header.
-The OAuth token is only required for internal communication where the consuming system has to check the real users permissions / roles.

 ## Monitoring